alexwlchan/alexwlchan.net/src/_articles/2018/2018-09-22-suspicious-minds.md

 *   And finally, **transparency**.
     It's really important to say bad things as well as good things.
-    That doesn't mean being being mean, but it does mean giving what we'd call an honest opinion.
+    That doesn't mean being mean, but it does mean giving what we'd call an honest opinion.

     Imagine, for example, you've got a friend who always tells you that you look lovely, no matter what you're wearing.
     And then you're trying out an outfit, maybe because you're about to go on stage for a big presentation.